siunam321/siunam321.github.io/blog/2025-07-31-2025-hacktheon-sejong-finals-and-seoul-trip.md

 *(Look at that majestic Boeing 777-300ER!)*

-Unfortunately one of our teammates missed his flight and had to book a new flight, because he woke up late and didn't check in through the online system 😂.

 Oh btw, this is my first time traveling outside of Hong Kong!
 I felt really exciting!
 I even filmed a takeoff video to memorize this moment:

 <div class="youtube-video-container">